wistia/wistia-open-docs/_posts/hubspot.md

 {% post_image hashed_id: "64dceeb28808f56e263a89d4e0650205740b9505", class: 'center' %}

-HubSpot will ask you to login to your account, and verify that you're cool with authorizing Wistia to use your data.
+HubSpot will ask you to login to your account, and verify that you're cool with authorizing Wistia.

-Once you've entered all your HubSpot info and configured it, you are ready to use the HubSpot Turnstile with your next Wistia video (look for it in [Timeline Actions]({{ '/customizing_your_videos#timeline-actions' | post_url }})).
+Once you've entered all your HubSpot info and configured it, you are ready to use the HubSpot Turnstile with your next Wistia video (look for it in [Timeline Actions]({{ '/customizing-your-video#timeline_actions' | post_url }})).

 Note that unlike many of the other Turnstile integrations, with the HubSpot integration you don't choose a list for the emails to be pushed to.
 Instead, we automatically create a Form for you in HubSpot for each video.
 You can use HubSpot's [Smart Lists](http://knowledge.hubspot.com/contacts-user-guide/how-to-create-a-smart-list) to group and organize your contacts.
 This is far more flexible and powerful than having to select a list for each video and forcing the contacts into that one list!

 For a more in-depth guide see the [Turnstile page]({{ '/turnstile' | post_url }}).

 Now that everything's setup, let's see how this thing actually works!

-[PROFESSIONAL PLAN - Basic integration -- enterprise events]
-## Heatmaps in the Contact Timeline

-One of the coolest things about this integration is that you'll see video heatmaps in your contacts' timelines.
-It will look like this:

-{% post_image hashed_id: "dd8819f1ea04968e26e6ff87b091fda357ef9674", class: 'center' %}

 ## Turnstile as Form Submissions